Aleksandar70/athleticsGraphic/README.md

 ## Get started

-If you just cloned/downloaded the project, run `npm i && cd backend && npm i && cd ..` to install all the needed dependencies.
+If you just cloned/downloaded the project, run `npm run setup` to install all the needed dependencies.

 ### IP Address